wltkdrms/Mq1010/majorAssignmentTopic1/README.txt

 At the start, one random character is selected as the first player.
 Then, after each turn, control switches to a random alive character from the opposing team.
 This continues until all characters on one team are defeated.
+In the end, all major events (such as character attacks and the random events triggered) is saved to a battle_log.csv file.

 Characters take one of the following actions on their turn:
 -Perform a basic attack